Scientist profiles S-Z

 - Critical Care Leadership Education and Research (C-CLEAR) committee, Sunnybrook

 - Program committee and quality improvement committee, American Thoracic Society

-- Program director, adult critical care medicine residency program, University of Toronto
+- Program director, adult critical care medicine residency program, U of T

 - System-level interventions to improve intensive care unit (ICU) quality, safety and patient outcomes

 - Health services research to improve outcomes for critically ill patients

 - Improving post-resuscitation care for survivors of cardiac arrest